 The master bedroom is spacious with a comfortable queen-sized bed and the bathroom is split between two rooms – great if you have multiple people getting ready in the morning.
 The living room sofa pulls out into a sleeper and, as previously mentioned, there’s an additional Japanese-style box bedroom just off the main living space.

 Be sure to check out the nearby Mee-Sen Thai Eatery – it’s one of our favorite restaurants in Portland!
 And if you’re craving some nightlife, Prost! is a fun German-style pub that’s within easy walking distance.

-Note that the stairs leading up to the Airbnb are a bit uneven and not ideal for people with disabilities.
+Note that the stairs leading up to this Portland Airbnb are a bit uneven and not ideal for people with disabilities.

 Alberta Street is one of the most popular areas in Portland because of it’s quirky shops and yummy restaurants.
 It’s also home to a weird and wonderful street fair once a month.
 If that sounds like your kind of neighborhood, then you’ll love the location of this 2 bedroom/1 bathroom Alberta Arts Abode.

 This hip Portland Airbnb is furnished with chic, comfortable furniture and quality linens.
 While it lacks a full kitchen, you will have a sink, mini-fridge, hot plate, and coffee and tea making facilities.
 It’s a great space to hang out although you probably won’t spend much time at home with so many awesome bars and restaurants just a short walk away!